HH-0rg/aleopath/README.md

-# aleopathy
+# Aleopathy

-aleopathy is a WASM-compatible Aleo Virtual Machine (AVM) bytecode to Leo decompiler, written in Rust.
+Aleopathy is a WASM-compatible Aleo Virtual Machine (AVM) bytecode to Leo decompiler, written in Rust.

 ## Example